phil-rice/Phils-Blog/_posts/2015-11-13-Unit-Testing-Scala-Type-Classes.markdown

 I haven't read much on this sort of testing: Testing of code with generics in it, so I thought I would write something about it

+The code in here can be found in https://github.com/phil-rice/MileageForBlog

 #Test framework for Scala
 The default test framework for Scala is Scala-Test as far as I can see.
 I have used it for a couple of years and like it quite a lot.
 I've been using JUnit since the 1990s and still return to it for some jobs, but most new tests I write in Scala Test.
 The IDE integration is 'awkward' and keeps 'failing', meaning that I have to be happy to use it from SBT, but that's not actually a big burden.